 The Conservation Credit System (Credit System) is a pro-active solution to ensure impacts from human activities generate a net benefit for the species, while enabling human activities vital to the Nevada economy and way of life.
 The Credit System creates new incentives for 1) human activities to avoid and minimize impacts to important habitat for the species, and 2) private landowners and public land managers to preserve, enhance, restore, and reduce the threat of wildfire to important habitat for the species.

-The Credit System is a market-based mechanism that quantifies conservation outcomes (credits) and impacts from human activities (debits), operationalizes market transactions, and reports the overall progress from implementation of conservation actions throughout the greater sage-grouse range within Nevada.
-The Credit System establishes the policy, operations and tools necessary to facilitate more effective and efficient conservation investments.
+The Credit System is a market-based mechanism that quantifies conservation outcomes produced by landowners (as credits) and impacts from human activities (as debits), and creates the market framework for transactions to occur.
+Using Pay for Performance contracting, buyers such as BLM permittees can purchase verified credits to fulfill their compensatory mitigation requirements.
+The Credit System establishes the policy, operations and tools necessary to facilitate more effective and efficient conservation investments, and reports the overall progress from implementation of conservation actions throughout the greater sage-grouse range within Nevada.
 The Credit System is intended to provide regulatory certainty for industries by addressing compensatory mitigation needs whether or not the species is listed under the Endangered Species Act.

 Kinross Gold was the first company to participate in a Credit System transaction in November 2017, which transferred 2,514 credits to offset effects to sage-grouse habitat due to mining operations from Kinross’s Bald Mountain gold mine in northeast Nevada.
 This historic event was the first transaction by any habitat exchange in the country.
 The Credit System currently has over 1,500 credits available for purchase, with a pipeline of credits representing 35,000 acres of sage-grouse habitat anticipated in 2018.